-In the past couple of years, UX has changed.
+In the past few years, UX has changed.
 A lot.
-Not just the techniques, but also the expectations of users.
-This has an effect on UI design also.
+Not only the techniques, but also the user’s expectation.
+This has an effect on UI design as well.
 The constantly developing background technologies made animation finally viable.
-It’s not considered as a curse sent upon users by some witches of Salem, something that holds back people.
+It’s not considered a curse sent upon users by some witches of Salem, something that holds back people.

-In fact, it has become a real cornerstone of User Experience since if something moves, it appears to be more alive, responsive.
+In fact, it has become a real cornerstone of User Experience since if something moves, it appears to be more alive and responsive.
 But this is just the tip of the iceberg since animation has many other benefits.

-As I mentioned there were times when animations slowed down devices turning out to be a terrible idea for UX.
-Since those days are gone now you have the opportunity to pump your site/app full with fancy animations and effects.
+As I mentioned, there were times when animations slowed down devices turning out to be a terrible idea for UX.
+Since those days are gone, now you have the opportunity to pimp up your site/app with fancy animations and effects.

 UX isn’t about making a website or app that feels like a movie directed by Micheal Bay.

-Always keep in mind that the coin has two sides and less is often more!
-With that being said let’s get into the process itself.
+Always keep in mind that a coin has two sides and sometimes less is more!
+With these pieces of information, let’s get into the process itself.

-Google’s search app on iOS uses several animations to make the interface appear more responsive when results are being loaded.
+Google’s search app on iOS uses several animations to make the interface appear more responsive during the loading process.

 Due to the immediacy of these transitions, you get the sense that the app is reacting to your input despite the fact that nothing has actually loaded yet.